How do I upgrade my camera module?

 First, prepare for the transformation.

 - Update your Fairphone 2: make sure your phone is running the latest software (note that only the Fairphone OS and the Fairphone Open are supported.)

 - Clean the surface you will work on

-- Get a Phillips #0 screwdriver (or the screwdriver to fix your eyeglasses) ready
+- Get a Phillips #0 screwdriver (or the cross-tip screwdriver to fix your eyeglasses) ready

 - Think of a little container for your screws